The Importance of Financial Literacy and How to Improve It

 Use Budgeting Apps to Track Expenses

-Listen to Finance Podcasts and Watch Videos
+Listen to Finance Podcasts and Watch Educational Videos

 Practice Smart Money Habits Daily

-• Creating and sticking to a monthly budget.
+• Creating and maintaining a budget.

-• Saving at least 10-20% of your income regularly.
+• Saving at least 10-20% of income regularly.

 • Investing early and consistently for long-term growth.